-Content moderation as a practice is common across online platforms that heavily rely on user-generated content, such as social media platforms, online marketplaces, sharing economy, dating sites, communities and forums, etc.
+Content moderation as a practice is common across online platforms that heavily rely on user-generated content, such as social media platforms, online marketplaces, sharing economy, dating sites, communities, and forums, etc.

-What is human moderation?
+What is human content moderation?

-What is automated moderation?
+What is automated content moderation?

-According to a study done by Microsoft, humans only stay attentive for 8-seconds on average.
-Therefore, online platforms cannot afford to have slow time-to-site of user-generated content or they might risk losing their users.
-On the other hand, users who encounter poor quality content, spam, scam, inappropriate content, etc., are likely to leave the site instantly.
+According to a study done by Microsoft, humans only stay attentive for 8 seconds on average.
+Therefore, online platforms cannot afford to have slow time-to-site of user-generated content, or they might risk losing their users.
+On the other hand, users who encounter poor-quality content, spam, scam, inappropriate content, etc., are likely to leave the site instantly.

-What is AI moderation?
+What is AI content moderation?

 One example that showcases the power of AI moderation is the Swiss online marketplace, Anibis, which successfully automated 94% of its moderation whilst achieving 99.8% accuracy.

-What is Automated filter moderation?
+What is Automated filter content moderation?

-Filters are also great for covering sudden rule changes, where the AI has not gotten up to speed yet (Training takes some time and a quality data set).
+Filters are also great for covering sudden rule changes where the AI has not gotten up to speed yet (Training takes some time and a quality data set).
 This was well illustrated when the Corona pandemic suddenly made masks and toilet paper problematic.
 This makes filters a solid complimentary automation tool for your moderation setup.

 Do’s and don’ts of content moderation